-In a previous post, I touched on how easily we make bad judgments based on what seems good information.
-In response to the tweet the topic of bias came up and how it is hardwired and something out of our control.
+In a previous post, I touched on how easily we make bad judgments based on what seems like good information.
+In response to the tweet, the topic of bias came up and how it is hardwired and something out of our control.
 To quote: “…neuropsychologists see cognitive biases as being hard-wired into the structure of the brain, regardless of life experience, like optical illusions which work because that’s how your visual system is built.”

 Is it possible to overcome bias?

 This made me think, as I don’t believe anything is hardwired in our brains.
 Neuroplasticity proves that we can change our brains and if that is true, it is possible to change these deep-seated biases too.
 It’s just that it’s really, really, really hard to change something so deeply ingrained and so old, mostly hidden away in the underworld of our subconscious.

 But it’s possible.

 When I look back at my own life and how my judgments based on my culture has changed over time, I can’t possibly consider it is like a terminal disease we are doomed to live with.
 It’s a lens through which we see the world, but we can change the lens or take off the glasses.
 For more on my perspective on how to do this, read The ego blindspot and how to find joy.

 Growing up during apartheid in South Africa as a white person in a religious home, I should be one of the most biased people in the world.
 And I was for very long.
 I didn’t see myself as biased then, because I was doing what others in my culture was doing.
 I was fitting in.
 But just because everyone does it, doesn’t mean it’s the right thing to do.